Unincorporated area: Largest

-† No inhabitants since 1 January 2011 as a result of reduction in area.

-In Bavaria, there are other contiguous unincorporated areas covering more than 50 km2; these are however composed of several adjacent unincorporated areas combined, each of which is under 50 km2 in area.
+In Bavaria, there are other contiguous unincorporated areas covering an area of more than 50 km2 which are however composed of several adjacent unincorporated areas, each one of which is under 50 km2 in area.

 Israel

 In Israel, almost all land is subdivided into 393 municipalities which are further classified, normally by population, as city, local council, or regional council.
-All three types of municipality provide services including zoning and planning.
+All three types of municipality provide services, including zoning and planning.

 However, a few unincorporated areas exist, whether because of omissions and ambiguities left in official maps dating from the British Mandate for Palestine, or due to deliberate policy of ensuring facilities of national importance, such as Ben Gurion Airport, Mikveh Israel boarding school, or the BAZAN Group oil refineries, would not have their operation affected by local considerations.